oasis-open/openc2-jadn-software/metaschema-jadn.md

 * Flag is a JADN simple datatype Class (instances are atomic values with no id and no children)
-* JADN makes no distinction between assembly and field definitions - a complex (container) class has fields, each with a name (edge label) and a Class (instances are simple, data type, class type copy, or class type reference).
+* JADN makes no distinction between assembly and field definitions - a complex (container) class has fields, each with an identifier (outgoing edge label) and a destination Class (instances are simple datatype copy, complex datatype/classtype copy, or classtype reference).

 ## [Data Types](https://pages.nist.gov/metaschema/specification/datatypes/)